-BA / Sophomore / Junior / Joint Recitals / Group Recitals
+• BA / Sophomore / Junior / Joint Recitals / Group Recitals

-Students will demonstrate technical skills requisite for artistic self-expression and performance excellence with a minimum of 30 minutes of music.
+Students will demonstrate technical skills requisite for artistic self-expression and performance excellence that is representative of 6 semesters of collegiate study with a minimum of 30 minutes of music.
 All proposed recitals must successfully pass a recital jury.
 The Junior Recital for the Bachelor of Music in Performance degree is a required recital.
-The following recitals are required: Junior Recital (Bachelor of Music in Performance, Senior Recital (Bachelor of Music in Performance and Bachelor of Music in Music Education.
+The following recitals are required: Junior Recital (Bachelor of Music in Performance), Senior Recital (Bachelor of Music in Performance and Bachelor of Music in Music Education).
 The following recitals are optional: Any BA recital, Group or Joint recitals (all degrees), Sophomore Recital (all degrees), Junior Recital (Bachelor of Music in Music Education).